RecallGraph/RecallGraph/README.md

 # EVSTORE (Foxx Microservice) #
 A git-inspired event store for ArangoDB.

-Track the project's progess on this [Trello Board](https://trello.com/b/AGrGVmb8/evstore).

 ### DISCLAIMER ###
 * This project is under active development.
 * Expect heavy feature churn and unstable builds in the initial days.